ravi-ramadoss/ravi_challenge/README.md

 - **AWS Certificate Manager**: Handles SSL/TLS certificates for secure traffic.

-### Database

-- **RDS (Relational Database Service)**: Provides resizable capacity for a cloud-based relational database and manages common database administration tasks.

 ## Traffic Flow

 1. User requests are directed to Route 53.
 2. Route 53 routes the traffic to the Application Load Balancer based on DNS records.
 3. The ALB distributes the traffic across the EC2 instances in the Auto Scaling Groups, utilizing the Security Groups' rules.
-4. The EC2 instances process the requests and interact with RDS for data storage and retrieval.
+4. The EC2 instances process the requests a
-5. AWS Certificate Manager ensures secure traffic between clients and the application.
+5. AWS Certificate Manager ensures secure traffic between clients and the application has valid certificate.

 ## Automation and Management